Ivanmalaiu/product-comparison-api/prompts.md

 > Help me write the README documentation for a NestJS API project that compares products.
 It should include an explanation of the architecture used, main endpoints, setup and test instructions, and any key decisions made during development.

 > How would you change this repository so the products are not loaded and parsed each time.

+> Create a JSON array with 30 products.
+Each product should have: id (UUID v4), name, description, price,imageUrl,rating, specifications (2–4 simple key-value pairs)